 He has also performed in the New York Comedy Festival, Limestone Comedy Festival, Eugene Mirman Comedy Festival, Brooklyn Comedy Festival, and the Laughing Devil Comedy Festival.
 Kyle has been featured in the New York Times, Time Out NY, Village Voice, and more.

-He has contributed to Full Frontal with Samantha Bee on TBS and past roasts on Comedy Central.
+He has contributed to past roasts on Comedy Central.
 He's written / writes for CBS and its Untitled Sports Show, the New York Times, the Huffington Post, BBC, Wired, Post Grad Problems, Buzzfeed, Yahoo's front page, and more.
 He also writes for the satirical sports website Korked Bats.

 He was the tweeter behind the internet sensation #roofbreakup, where he stumbled upon a couple breaking up on his roof in Brooklyn, and the entire world joined in. #roofbreakup was viewed over 10 MILLION times worldwide, appeared on NPR, BBC, Yahoo, Buzzfeed (2+ million views), and was even reenacted by Jerry Springer.